MI7J/mangos/sql/additions/readme.txt

     cp 61 - Fixed spell 67356.
 Patch provided by laise cp 62 - Fixed crash with Unit::GetCombatDistance.
 Patch provided by zergtmn cp 63 - Fixed spell 51692 and ranks.
-Patch provided by Tequila
+Patch provided by Tequila cp 64 - Fixed replacing effect of spell 61840 by 20066.
+Patch provided by MrLama